rwaldron/tc39-notes/es8/2017-03/mar-23.md

 MM: I think we can just back off from what sounds like an absolute statement.

-CP: what I meant to say is you can do it in ESModules today and transpile that in CommonJS you should be able to do that same thing.
+CP: What I meant to say is you can do it in ESModules today and transpile that in CommonJS you should be able to do that same thing.
 I can rephrase that.
 There's more detail in the README to describe what I was trying to say.
 The second piece of feedback was from Allan.
 The fact that there might be side effects for these bindings... ??
 Accessing an importing binding cannot have side effects.

-DH: it's not just from an implementors standpoint.
+DH: It's not just from an implementors standpoint.
 It's from a programmers standpoint that being about to be sure that accessing a variable doesn't cause random things is good.

 CP: So the actual solution that we're proposing (this is the second iteration), Dave came up with the idea that whenever you're trying to run the instantiation processes of modules, you could inspect what modules you're trying to ?? if any of these are dynamic modules that haven't been evaluated yet, you should be able to store information and enforce this connection between the modules.
 So in slide 12 you'll see that we're doing the regular instantiation order... {references slides}.
 We'll continue doing the same for ESModules, but if any module is just a dynamic reference, we don't want to evaluate it up front.
 What we're doing is just adding these bits to a new slot called [[PendingImportEntries]] where we can store information about this binding and where it comes from.
 Eventually during module evaluation, right before `main.js` we're going to walk the list of [[PendingImportEntries]] and create the bindings for them.
 At that point `x` and `y` are already evaluated and we're all ready to evaluate `main`.

-AWB: in this exmple you are only using default exports.
+AWB: In this exmple you are only using default exports.
 Can it have named exports?

 CP: Yes, it's the same thing

 BF: The currently plan is to only support default exports.
 We're working on other things...
 Much like this, you ??

-AWB: it's clear that it wouldn't be very hard to make default work, but it wasn't clear that you could make an open-ended set of names work.
+AWB: It's clear that it wouldn't be very hard to make default work, but it wasn't clear that you could make an open-ended set of names work.

 BF: Correct